ytaragin/eko-wkshp/steps.md

 </details>

-# Section 7 - Monitor VPG and update Task when done (Steps 8-10)
+# Stage 7 - Monitor VPG and update Task when done (Steps 8-10)

-## Section Goals
+## Stage Goals
-In this Section we will put the finishing touches on our service.
+In this Stage we will put the finishing touches on our service.

 Every few seconds, you can check the /vpg/<vpgid> API on the tunnel service to get the completion status of the VPG.
 When the status of the VPG is 100% complete, mark the Task as complete.